denisbrodbeck/sqip/README.md

 This produces a SVG placeholder which weighs in at only *~800-1000* bytes, *looks smooth* on all screens and provides an *visual cue* of image contents to come.

 [Tobias Baldauf‘s](https://github.com/technopagan/sqip) project is written in js and depends on an installed version of *node*, *go*, *primitive* and multiple npm modules.
-This project aims no minimize the dependencies down to exactly one — this go package.
+This project aims to minimize the dependencies down to exactly one — this go package.

 ## Installation